 This succession of large scale events has produced 4 main groups of rocks in New Caledonia, as follows:

-• The Late Carboniferous to Jurassic basement, resulting from the accretion of oceanic terrane on the eastern margin of Gondwana from the Permian to Late Jurassic.
-This forms a terrane that occupies the core of the island, bounded to the NE, SW, NW and SE and includes up to 3000 m of ophiolitic gabbro, dolerite, boninite, tholeiite, plagiogranite, chert, sandstone, siltstone; >7000 m of volcaniclastic sandstone, black tuffaceous siltstone and conglomerate; as well as an unknown thickness of calc-alkaline volcaniclastic sedimentary rocks, and several thousand metres of late schist and metagreywacke derived from volcanic-arc rocks.
+• The Late Carboniferous to Jurassic basement, resulting from the accretion of an oceanic terrane onto the eastern margin of Gondwana during the period from the Permian to Late Jurassic.
+This terrane occupies the core of the island, fault bounded to the NE, SW, NW and SE and includes up to 3000 m of ophiolitic gabbro, dolerite, boninite, tholeiite, plagiogranite, chert, sandstone, siltstone.
+It also includes >7000 m of volcaniclastic sandstone, black tuffaceous siltstone and conglomerate; as well as an unknown thickness of calc-alkaline volcaniclastic sedimentary rocks, and several thousand metres of late schist and metagreywacke derived from volcanic-arc rocks.

-• High pressure metamorphic terranes, in the northern section of the island, bounding the basement core.
-It is composed of Upper Cretaceous to Middle Eocene subducted metabasic volcanic and sedimentary rocks that have been metamorphosed to eclogite facies, grading into similar rocks, metamorphosed to blueschist facies.
+• A high pressure metamorphic terrane, in the northern section of the island, bounding the basement core.
+It is composed of Upper Cretaceous to Middle Eocene subducted metabasic volcanic and sedimentary rocks that have been metamorphosed to eclogite facies, grading into similar rocks that have been metamorphosed to blueschist facies.
 These are overlain by 200 to 1000 m of Upper Cretaceous coal, conglomerate, arkose, sandstone and siltstone, which is concordantly followed by >200 m of Upper Cretaceous to basal Eocene chert, limestone, marl and flysch.

 Ultramafic Terrane - <4000m of Upper Cretaceous peridotite, gabbro, chromitite and felsic rocks, representing obducted oceanic crust and mantle.